 Product Revenues.
 Product revenues represent the revenue from the sale of products, including steel roll-up and swing doors, rolling steel doors, steel structures, as well as hallway systems and facility and door automation technologies for commercial and self-storage customers.
-Product revenue is recognized upon transfer of control to the customer, which generally takes place at the point of destination (Janus Core) and at the point of shipping (all other operating segments).
+Product revenue is recognized upon transfer of control to the customer, which generally takes place at the point of destination.
+Product revenues also include all revenues affiliated with erecting a self storage facility for our customers, which is recognized over-time, over the life of the contract.
 We expect our product revenue may vary from period to period on, among other things, the timing and size of orders and delivery of products and the impact of significant transactions.
-Revenues are monitored and analyzed as a function of sales reporting within the following sales channels, Self-Storage New Construction, Self-Storage R3, and Commercial and Other.
+Revenues are monitored and analyzed as a function of sales reporting within the following sales channels, New Construction, R3, and Commercial and Other.